How to look for records of... Contaminated land

-Cyanides are subject to specific requirements because the way they break down and their effects on human health pose particular concerns.
-References to cyanides are in the records of the Water Pollution Research Board and Laboratory (AY 2 and DSIR 13), as well as a number of other departments.
+Cyanides are subject to specific requirements because the way in which they break down and their effects on human health pose particular concerns.
+Cyanides are referred to in the records of the Water Pollution Research Board and Laboratory (AY 2 and DSIR 13), as well as a number of other departments.

-Records relating to the Royal Gunpowder Factories at Waltham Abbey and Faversham (WO 385 and WO 397) include numerous plans showing buildings used for the production and storage of such substances as cordite, guncotton, nitroglycerine etc. SUPP 5 also contains records relating to the production of guncotton, nitrates, nitric acid, nitrocellulose and nitroglycerine.
+Records relating to the Royal Gunpowder Factories at Waltham Abbey and Faversham (WO 385 and WO 397) include numerous plans of buildings used for the production and storage of cordite, guncotton, nitroglycerine etc. SUPP 5 also contains records of the production of guncotton, nitrates, nitric acid, nitrocellulose and nitroglycerine.

 Records of the Explosives Research and Development Establishment are in AVIA 67.